carinagrode/odin-recipes/README.md

 # Rezepte

-A simple website with 3 recipes.
+A simple, brutalist website with 3 recipes.
 In German.

 [See it in action](https://carinagrode.github.io/odin-recipes)